top of page

 What is Snapbrillia

-The goal of this project was to create a new web app interface that leverages the user experience of tracking DEI data across different hiring stages through a new visual style and modern design system.
+The goal of this project is to create a web app interface that leverages the user experience of hiring, managing emplyees and tracking DEI data across different hiring stages through a new visual style and modern design system.

 The problem